joshuamwolfe/boardgame-research/README.md

 ### 4d.
 What functionality will your app include?

--   i'd like users to have own and wanted lists.
+-   User's to have own and wanted lists.
     -   with in the owned list, id like their to be a collection tracker.
 So the user knows what games they need to get all games by x publisher or all games in x series.
 -   I think it'd be fun to have achievements: examples below.
     -   first search